 Today’s tremendous changes in health care, including an intense focus on delivering high-value patient care, demand that clinicians from different disciplines know how to work closely with others to enhance important educational outcomes.
 Educators need to be able to accomplish much more than disseminating knowledge; they need to be able to ensure their graduates have the essential knowledge, skills, and professional attitudes to ensure they are competent clinicians in the delivery of health care that positively impacts patient outcomes.

-The University of Connecticut’s (UConn) Certificate in Health Professions Education reflects this important shift, giving people an opportunity to learn in the context of an interprofessional cohort through a curriculum that addresses the essentials of evaluation, planning, and implementation.
-In relatively equal parts, the program is structured to be part seminar – as reflected in common reading/writing assignments and synchronous (real-time but online) discussions – and part independent study – asynchronous sessions as reflected in each person’s self-selected project efforts.
+The University of Connecticut’s (UConn) Certificate in Health Professions Education (HPE) reflects this important shift, giving people an opportunity to learn in the context of a cohort, typically interprofessional, through a curriculum that addresses the essentials of evaluation, planning, and implementation.
+In relatively equal parts, the program is structured to be part seminar – as reflected in common reading/writing assignments and synchronous (real-time but online) discussions – and part independent study – asynchronous effort on each person’s self-selected project.
 Admissions to this 9 credit program are every fall; it consists of three consecutive courses (fall, spring, summer).
 At the completion of this one-year program, you will be able to:

 - Examine the similarities and differences of formative and summative evaluation from the perspective of evaluation science.